-Minimum 75 total credit hours.
-The student must complete a residency requirement of 9 credit hours (minimum) each year until Qualifying Exams.
+Student must complete a residency requirement of minimum 9 credit hours each year until qualifying exams.

 For the Ph.D. a comprehensive, qualifying, candidacy examination is taken when the student has substantially completed his/her coursework and has received the consent of the advisor committee to attempt the examination.
 The examination includes an extensive written section consisting of proctored and non-proctored questions, and an oral section taken before a faculty committee.
 Material for both written and oral sections is drawn from the coursework taken during the degree program, current professional research literature, and current topics in music education.
 Students who fail the candidacy examination two times will be dismissed from the doctoral program.